authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 # Introduction

-The Brand Indicators for Message Identification (BIMI) specification introduces a method by which Mail User Agent (MUA, e.g, an email client) providers combine DMARC-based message authentication in addition to cryptographic methods to ensure the identity of a sender, and then to retrieve iconography that the sender has selected.
-The iconography can then be displayed within the MUA.
-The displayed iconography grants the sender brand impressions via the BIMI-capable MUA, and should be a driving factor for the adoption of authenticated email.
+The Brand Indicators for Message Identification (BIMI) specification introduces a method by which Mail User Agent (MUA, e.g., an email client) providers combine DMARC-based message authentication with cryptographic methods to ensure the identity of a sender.
+If the identity is ensured, the MUA can then retrieve sender-selected iconography to display within the MUA.
+This displayed iconography grants the sender brand impressions via the BIMI-capable MUA, and should be a driving factor for the adoption of authenticated email.

 ## Terminology